 The EPA recommends changes if lead levels are over 20 parts per billion (ppb).
 One part ppb is equivalent to a single drop of water in 55,000 gallons.
 That’s approximately the number of gallons of water needed to fill 25 by 50 foot pool with an average depth of 6 feet.

 DPS is using the lower number of 15 ppb as an action for making change.
 Drinking fountains that tested at or above 15 ppb were immediately removed from service until repairs were made.
-In 2017/18 teams repaired or replaced 264 fixtures (sinks, drinking fountains and kettle fills).
-Of the 264:
+In 2017/18 teams repaired or replaced 264 fixtures (186 sinks, 64 drinking fountains and 14 kettle fills).

-Beginning with the 2019 -2020 school year, Environmental Services will be water sampling school drinking water sources to ensure a regular, ongoing cycle of 3-years.
-District officials are also in the process of identifying replacement pipes/plumbing at schools to address galvanized pipes (do not have lead) which may cause water discoloration or poor taste.
+Beginning with the 2019 -2020 school year, Environmental Services started a regular, ongoing schedule to sample drinking water on a 5-year schedule.
+The District continues to identify and replace pipes and plumbing in our schools with galvanized pipes (do not have lead) which may cause water discoloration or poor taste.